-To me, flyfishing is almost a religious experience.
+To Mike, fly fishing is almost a religious experience.
 The sport, history and equipment made by the legendary craftsmen of the past all come together to make a remarkable sport deeply rooted in history and tradition.
 As a modern day craftsman, I am honored to take a small place in this rich history.
-At McFarland our philosophy is to build the absolute finest rods available in terms of performance, craftsmanship, and pride of ownership.
-My idea of success in the flyfishing industry, and the legacy that I hope to eventually leave for my children, will be great rods that are recognized worldwide as some of the best ever made.
+At McFarland their philosophy is to build the absolute finest rods available in terms of performance, craftsmanship, and pride of ownership.
+His idea of success in the fly fishing industry, and the legacy that he hopes to eventually leave for his children, will be great rods that are recognized worldwide as some of the best ever made.

 Whether it’s a soft, slow action rod for delicate presentations on spring creeks or a big powerful rod for saltwater fishing, you need to feel the rod load.
 Line feel and the sensation of the rod loading and unloading is not only essential for optimum casting performance, but also for simply having fun while casting and fishing the rod!
 While this sounds like an overly simple thought, I’m amazed how many modern rods have almost no line feel.
 All McFarland rods, regardless of material or action, will have great line feel and be fun to cast.

 A good rod makes it easy for the caster to form a good loop.
 While an expert caster can form good loops with pretty much any rod, a great rod makes this much easier for beginners and average casters as well as advanced casters.
 There are some rods that form good loops, but don’t feel good while casting.
 Loop formation is only one component of a great rod.
 It’s easy to make a rod that forms a good loop.
 The trick is combining it with the other two critical components of rod design.